 Next, mix equal parts vinegar and warm water in a spray bottle or bucket and apply the mixture to the wallpaper liberally.
 Allow it to soak in for 15 minutes.
 Then use a scraper to remove the wallpaper.
 It should come off easily if you've used enough of your remover.

-The acetic acid in the vinegar acts as a solvent and dissolves the wallpaper paste.
+The acetic acid in the vinegar acts as a solvent and dissolves the wallpaper paste, with the following added benefits over commercial formulations:

 - It's inexpensive.